drbig/adhole/README.md

 **Tested on:**

   * Linux - amd64, armv6l
-  * Windows XP - x86
+  * Windows XP - i686

+## Contributing

+Feel free to either use GitHub's pull request or send me patches directly.

+I also welcome any feedback regarding stability and what OS/platform you run AdHole on (just out of curiosity).

 ## Bugs / Todo